freddyfallon/boring_chatbot/README.md

 ## Challenges

 I was concerned that I would have trouble getting a Rails app up and running after spending quite a bit of time away from it, but it proved easier than expected.
 My main challenge was around creating a single page app in Rails, and I had a large amount of difficulty taking logic out of the view.
 I ended up using JQuery to render items on the page, which felt like a bit of a hack.
+I would also have liked to have spent more time writing feature tests.